Jai0401/portfolio/README.md

 ## Designs Inspiration

-My design choice has been heavily influenced by monkeytype.com!
-So thank you for the amazing website inspiration.
+My design choice has been heavily influenced by monkeytype.com! and M-Phuykong So thank you for the amazing website inspiration.